sebafelis/RoboLynx.Umbraco.QRCodeGenerator/readme.md

         },
         "FrontendApi": {
           "Disable": false // Disable access to frontend API.
 Display generated QR codes on frontend page will not be possible.
+          "OnlyEncryptedCalls": false // If true only encrypted calls of frontend API will be accepted.
         }
     }
 }